Portfolio: Communications and Government Relations/Student Liaison

 Toronto office, 1-800-387-5580 (toll-free) or (416) 964-1979. ext.
 7710

-Pam Mancuso, RN, is currently serving her first term as Vice-President, Region 1, on the Ontario Nurses’ Association (ONA) Board of Directors.
+Pam Mancuso, RN, is currently serving her second term as Vice-President, Region 1, on the Ontario Nurses’ Association (ONA) Board of Directors.

 In this capacity, Mancuso represents thousands of registered nurses and allied health professionals working in the northern region of Ontario, including the Districts of Kenora, Rainy River, Thunder Bay, Algoma, Temiskaming, Nipissing, Cochrane, Manitoulin, Regional Municipality of Sudbury.